The official GBG platform logo

-A lockup represents the program’s identity, creates recognition, and should be used in a consistent way.
-The GBG lockup consists of:
+The logo represents the platform’s identity, creates recognition, and should be used in a consistent way.
+The GBG logo consists of:

 How to use the GBG lockup